The densest subgraph problem in sparse random graphs: Proof ingredients and related work

-\paragraph{Lack of correlation decay.} In the problem considered here, there is a major obstacle to a straightforward application of the objective method: the balanced load at a vertex is \emph{not} determined by the local environment around that vertex.
-For example, a ball of radius $h$ in a $d-$regular graph with girth $h$ is indistinguishable from that of the root in a $d-$regular tree with height $h$.
-However, the induced load is $\frac{d}{2}$ in the first case and $1-\frac{1}{(d-1)^{h-1}d}$ in the second case.
-This long-range dependence gives rise to non-uniqueness issues when one tries to properly extend the notion of balanced loads from finite to infinite graphs.
-We refer the reader to \cite{Haj96} for a detailed study of this phenomenon, therein called \emph{load percolation}, as well as several related questions.
+In the problem considered here, there is a major obstacle to a direct application of the objective method: the balanced load at a vertex is \textit{not} determined by the local environment around that vertex.
+For example, every vertex of a $d$-regular graph with girth $h$ has the same $h$-neighborhood as the root of a $d$-regular tree with height $h$.
+However, the induced load is $\frac{d}{2}$ in the first case and $1-\frac{1}{(d-1)^{h-1}d}$ in the second.
+This long-range dependence gives rise to nonuniqueness issues when trying to extend the notion of balanced loads to infinite graphs.
+We refer to \cite{Haj96} for a detailed study of this phenomenon---therein called \textit{load percolation}---as well as several fascinating questions.